ibm-cloud-docs/satellite/storage-must-gather.md

 # Debugging satellite storage configurations
 {: #storage-must-gather}

-Complete the following steps to debug your {{site.data.keyword.satelliteshort}} storage configurations, including checking configuration details, storage.
+Complete the following steps to debug your {{site.data.keyword.satelliteshort}} storage configurations, including checking configuration details, storage assignments, and driver pod status.
 {: shortdesc}

 ## Log in to your cluster